Henry V of England

 Analyses of Henry's reign are varied.
-He was widely praised for his personal piety, bravery and military genius even by contemporary French chroniclers, but his occasionally cruel temperament and lack of focus on domestic affairs has made him the subject of some criticism.
-Nonetheless, his militaristic pursuits during the Hundred Years' War created a strong sense of English nationalism and set the stage for the rise of England and then later Britain to prominence as a dominant global power.
+According to Charles Ross, he was widely praised for his personal piety, bravery, and military genius; Henry was admired even by contemporary French chroniclers.
+However, his occasionally cruel temperament and lack of focus regarding domestic affairs have made him the subject of criticism.
+Nonetheless, Adrian Hastings believes his militaristic pursuits during the Hundred Years' War fostered a strong sense of English nationalism and set the stage for the rise of England (later Great Britain) to prominence as a dominant global power.

 Early life

+Birth and family

-Henry was born in the tower above the gatehouse of Monmouth Castle in Wales, and for that reason was sometimes called Henry of Monmouth.
+Henry was born in the tower above the gatehouse of Monmouth Castle in Monmouthshire, and for that reason was sometimes called Henry of Monmouth.
 He was the son of Henry of Bolingbroke (later Henry IV of England) and Mary de Bohun.
-His father's cousin was the reigning English monarch, King Richard II.
-Henry's paternal grandfather was the influential John of Gaunt, a son of King Edward III.
+His father's cousin was the reigning English monarch, Richard II.
+Henry's paternal grandfather was the influential John of Gaunt, a son of Edward III.
 As he was not close to the line of succession to the throne, Henry's date of birth was not officially documented, and for many years it was disputed whether he was born in 1386 or 1387.
 However, records indicate that his younger brother Thomas was born in the autumn of 1387 and that his parents were at Monmouth in 1386 but not in 1387.
 It is now accepted that he was born on 16 September 1386.

 Upon the exile of Henry's father in 1398, Richard II took the boy into his own charge and treated him kindly.
 The young Henry accompanied Richard to Ireland.
 While in the royal service, he visited Trim Castle in County Meath, the ancient meeting place of the Parliament of Ireland.

 In 1399, John of Gaunt died.
-In the same year, King Richard II was overthrown by the Lancastrian usurpation that brought Henry's father to the throne, and Henry was recalled from Ireland into prominence as heir apparent to the Kingdom of England.
+In the same year Richard II was overthrown by the Lancastrian usurpation that brought Henry's father to the throne, and Henry was recalled from Ireland into prominence as heir apparent to the Kingdom of England.
 He was created Prince of Wales at his father's coronation and Duke of Lancaster on 10 November 1399, the third person to hold the title that year.
 His other titles were Duke of Cornwall, Earl of Chester and Duke of Aquitaine.
 A contemporary record notes that in 1399, Henry spent time at The Queen's College, Oxford, under the care of his uncle Henry Beaufort, the chancellor of the university.
-During this time, due to taking a liking to both literature and music, he learned to read and write; this made him the first English King that was educated in this regard.
-He even went on to grant pensions to composers due to such love for music.
+During this time, due to taking a liking to both literature and music, he learned to read and write in English, the vernacular; this made him the first English King that was educated in this regard.
+Because of his love of music, he subsequently granted pensions to composers.